Sissy

 Captured in Thailand as a calf, Sissy first appeared in the United States on exhibit at Six Flags Over Texas amusement park in 1969.
 By year’s end, Sissy was sold to the Frank Buck Zoo in Gainesville, TX to replace the zoo’s recently deceased elephant, Gerry.
 Renamed “Gerry II,” Sissy spent the next three decades as the focal point of the zoo.
 She famously survived being submerged underwater during a record flood, with only her trunk above water allowing her to breathe.

 A few months later, Winkie arrived, and the two became fast friends.
 Both elephants came to The Sanctuary with a reputation of being anti-social and unable to get along well with other elephants, but they seemed to be a perfect fit for one another—spending nearly all their time together exploring the Asia Habitat.
-Winkie passed away in May 2017, and in July 2017, Sissy moved to Q Habitat.
+Winkie passed away in May 2017, and in July 2017, Sissy moved to what was then known as Q Habitat.
 After a year of treatment for tuberculosis (M tb), and another year of follow up, The Sanctuary’s Vet and Husbandry Teams made the decision that Sissy would return to her long-time companions and social group.
 In October 2019, Sissy returned to Asia Habitat to be reunited with Shirley and Tarra!

-Sissy has the unique communication style of flipping the end of her trunk back and forth to make a “popping” sound.
-These “pops” are commonly heard when she is socializing or when there is some new enrichment device to interact with.
-Sissy is also recognizable by her long body, the rippling flap across the top of her ears, and the “freckled” effect on her face and ears.
-She is most often found exploring the “2nd Pipeline” area of the habitat or napping in the direct sun in “South Yard."
+Sissy had the unique communication style of flipping the end of her trunk back and forth to make a “popping” sound.
+These “pops” are commonly heard when she was socializing or when there was some new enrichment device to interact with.
+Sissy was recognizable by her long body, the rippling flap across the top of her ears, and the “freckled” effect on her face and ears.
+She was most often found exploring the “2nd Pipeline” area of the habitat or napping in the direct sun in South Yard.

 About Sissy